josephjuliet862/n8n-Lead-Qualification-Automation-/ai-lead-qualification-automation/README.md

 ##  Outcome

 The workflow creates a streamlined lead management process that allows businesses to respond to potential customers faster while reducing administrative work.
+## 📊 Results & Impact
+- Automated repetitive lead-processing tasks
+- Reduced the need for manual lead qualification
+- Centralized lead information in Google Sheets
+- Enabled faster lead routing and follow-up
+- Created a consistent and scalable lead-management process
+- Improved visibility into incoming leads and their qualification status

 ##  My Role